 RIPA sets out the purposes for which each of these powers may be used, the Agencies and authorities that can use them and who should authorise the use.
 Authorisation under RIPA gives lawful authority for the use of these methods of obtaining information provided there is compliance with the statutory requirements and procedures.
 Obtaining an authorisation will ensure that the action is carried out in accordance with law and subject to stringent safeguards against abuse.
 It will also make the action less vulnerable to challenge under the Human Rights Act 1998.

-Services likely to conduct investigations covered by RIPA are planning, environmental health, housing, benefits and audit.
+Services likely to conduct investigations covered by RIPA are Planning, Environmental Health, Housing, Licensing and Revenues & Benefits.
 However, before conducting an investigation using methods or techniques covered by this Act, the officer doing so is required to seek the necessary authorisations.

 Care must be taken that covert surveillance does not become intrusive surveillance.
 Intrusive surveillance is only available to the Home Office, MI5 and certain other central government bodies, not to councils.

-Intrusive surveillance is defined in section 26(3) of RIPA: Only if covert and
+Intrusive surveillance is defined in Section 26(3) of RIPA which states that it is intrusive surveillance only if it is covert and it;

-- carried out in relation to anything taking place on residential premises or in a private vehicle and
+- is carried out in relation to anything taking place on residential premises or in a private vehicle; and

 - involves the presence of an individual on the premises or vehicle or is carried out by a surveillance device.